apache/skywalking/docs/en/setup/backend/backend-fetcher.md

     bootstrapServers: ${SW_KAFKA_FETCHER_SERVERS:localhost:9092}
 ```

-`skywalking-segments`, `skywalking-metrics`, `skywalking-profile`, and `skywalking-managements` are required by `kafka-fetcher`.
+`skywalking-segments`, `skywalking-metrics`, `skywalking-profile`, `skywalking-managements` and `skywalking-meters` topics are required by `kafka-fetcher`.
-If they are not exist, Kafka Fetcher will create them in default.
-Also, you can create them by self before OAP server started.
+If they do not exist, Kafka Fetcher will create them in default.
+Also, you can create them by yourself before the OAP server started.

-Why using the OAP server automatical creation mechanism, you could modify the number of partitions and replications of the topics through the following configurations:
+When using the OAP server automatical creation mechanism, you could modify the number of partitions and replications of the topics through the following configurations:

 ```yaml
 kafka-fetcher: